 Eligibility requirements for Lehigh students studying abroad vary by program.

-Students must be enrolled full-time and in good academic and disciplinary standing to study abroad.
+Students must be enrolled full-time and in good academic, disciplinary, and financial standing to study abroad.

 Lehigh-led programs may have additional prerequisites.
 Check the program description to learn more.